For the Tonkatsu

 - Gently lower tonkatsu into the oil.
 Keep a close watch on the oil’s temperature to avoid burning the tonkatsu.
 Deep fry until golden brown; about a minute on each side.

 - Remove tonkatsu from oil and leave to drain on top of a wire rack for about 5 mins.
 Do not be tempted to cut into the tonkatsu crust to check if the meat is ready as we need it closed to retain heat.

 - After 5 mins, bring the oil back to 180ºC and return tonkatsu to fry for another minute.

 - Make a small incision on the meat with the chopstick.
 If you see clear liquid oozing out then the tonkatsu is ready.
 Drain on wire rack or, paper towel.

 - Tip: If you use a paper towel, try to keep tonkatsu upright so it does not get soggy on one side.

 - Cut tonkatsu into 3 pieces (or more) by pressing the knife directly down instead of moving back and forth.
 This way, the crusts will not come off.
 Then cut again in between.

 - Peel and cut onion, potato and carrot into bite size chunks.

 - In a large pan, add vegetables and fill the pan with water enough to immerse the vegetable.
-Bring to boil and simmer for another 20 mins, or until vegetables are softened.
+Bring to boil and simmer until vegetables have softened.

-- Add 2-3 blocks of curry roux to the pan, simmer for a further 10 mins, and keep stirring until curry is thick and smooth.
+- Add 2-3 blocks of curry roux to the pan and let simmer while stirring until curry is thick and smooth.